Frankie-B/verbal-plus-visual-plp-challenge/challengeNotes.md

     - Solution:  Taking ownership of the folder that Node was installed to with:

     ```bash $ sudo chown -R [myusername]:[myusername] /home/[myusername]/.nvm`
+  -

+    a.
+Product Image - done
+    b.
+Product Title - done
+    c.
+Variant Price - done

+    d.
+Product Swatches
+    i.
+The product card should display a swatch for each color option
+    ii.
+When a user clicks on a swatch, that product card should
+    dynamically update:
+1. The image associated with that variant
+2. The selected swatch
+   iii.
+The product card should default to displaying the information for the first variant returned for that specific product data.